sentinel-hub/collections/collections/analysis-ready-planetscope/sandbox-data.md

 # Analysis-Ready PlanetScope Sandbox Data

-<p> This sandbox collection of  <a href="ask Karla">Analysis-ready Planetscope</a> offers a limited area and time of interest.
+<p> This sandbox collection of  <a href="ask Karla">Analysis-Ready Planetscope</a> offers a limited area and time of interest.
 Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the <a href="https://creativecommons.org/licenses/by-nc/4.0/">CC-BY-NC license.</a></p>

 ## Collections